MagnusOffermanns/Verification-and-Validation-for-Artificial-Intelligence-and-Cybersecurity-Udine-SS22/Verification 6.md

 meaning: the element is either equal,greater or smaller than x

 #### 1.1.1.1 Where did the free variables go?
 As can be seen in the formulas above.
 There are no free variables.
-This is because there is not interpretation of free variables.
+This is because there is no interpretation of free variables.

 For instance if we have a formula:
 $$\phi(x,y)$$